Journal of Eexercise & Organ Cross Talk

 Abstract

 This study investigated the effects of high intensity interval training (HIIT), nano-selenium supplementation, and their combination on the expression of LDHA, LDHB, and the LDHA/LDHB ratio in mice breast tumor tissue.
 Female mice (n = 32) were inoculated with mammary adenocarcinoma cells and randomly assigned to four groups (n = 8 each): tumor control (Tu), tumor + HIIT (Tu + Ex), tumor + nano-selenium (Tu + Nsel, 0.5 mg/kg/day orally), and tumor + HIIT + nano-selenium (Tu + Ex + Nsel).
 HIIT was performed on a treadmill (30 min/day, 5 days/week) for four weeks.
-Real time PCR was used to measure LDHA and LDHB mRNA expression in breast tumor tissue.
-The LDHA/LDHB ratio was calculated, and data were analyzed using one way ANOVA followed by Tukey’s post hoc test.
 One way ANOVA revealed significant differences among groups for LDHA expression (F = 38.66, p < 0.0001).
 Compared to the Tu group, all intervention groups (Tu + Ex, Tu + Nsel, and Tu + Ex + Nsel) showed a significant increase in LDHA expression (p < 0.05).
 The greatest increase was observed in the combined treatment group (Tu + Ex + Nsel), which was significantly higher than both Tu + Ex and Tu + Nsel (p < 0.001).
 For the LDHA/LDHB ratio, a significant overall effect was found (F = 163.87, p < 0.0001).
+The Tu + Nsel group exhibited a significant increase in the ratio compared to the Tu group (p < 0.05), whereas both Tu + Ex and Tu + Ex + Nsel showed a significant decrease in the ratio (p < 0.05).
+The ratio in the Tu + Nsel group was also significantly higher than in the two exercise containing groups (p < 0.05).
+HIIT and nano-selenium independently upregulate LDHA expression in breast tumor tissue, with an additive effect when combined.
+However, only nano-selenium alone increased the LDHA/LDHB ratio, while exercise based interventions (with or without nano-selenium) decreased this ratio.
+These findings suggest that exercise and nano-selenium differentially shift the balance between LDHA and LDHB, potentially influencing tumor lactate metabolism and the tumor microenvironment.

 Keywords